jhucsf/fall2025/assign/assign02.md

 transformation.
 All alpha values should remain unmodified.

-Visually, this transformation has the effect of making intense color component values dim and dim color component value intense.
+Visually, this transformation has the effect of making intense color component values dim and dim color component value intense, much like a photographic negative.
 (Think about why this happens!)

 Original image | Transformed image
 :------------: | :---------------: